TheSolutionDeskAndCompany/agent-brain-bootstrap/README.md

 # Agent Brain Bootstrap

-Accessible, voice‑driven developer assistant for Windows with Fire/Android tablet over RDP.
+Accessible, voice‑driven developer assistant for Windows with iPhone/iPad or Android tablet over RDP.
 Built accessibility‑first for blind users using NVDA, Narrator, or TalkBack.

 This repo wires up Goose (orchestration) + Ollama (local models) + AssemblyAI (STT) into a hands‑free workflow with Auto VAD, wake word, and audible beeps.
 Output is console‑only so your screen reader speaks it.